 4. They Contact You From a Non-Business Email Address

-If you are contacted about your loan from a Gmail, Hotmail, Yahoo or Live email address you can almost certainly assume it is not legitimate.
+A lender using a Gmail, Hotmail, Yahoo or Live email address is almost certainly not legitimate.
 A real lender’s email address contains their business name.
 Additionally, if you email them back and your email does not deliver, they are not a legitimate lender.